MichaelBerry-CyberPro/MichaelBerry-CyberPro/README.md

   - Python scripts for log analysis and security monitoring.

 ## Contact
-Feel free to connect with me for collaboration or job opportunities:
+Feel free to connect with me for Constructive Feedback or job opportunities:
 - **Email:** Michaelberry_15@hotmail.com
 - **LinkedIn:** https://www.linkedin.com/in/michael-berry-93566819/